 Schedule a demo

-See how you can maintain an inventory of CCPA-regulated data and provide regulators proof of 24/7 data monitoring, fulfillment of right-to-be-forgotten requests at endpoints, and policy enforcement.
+See how you can maintain an inventory of Law 25-regulated data and provide regulators proof of 24/7 data monitoring, fulfillment of right-to-be-forgotten requests at endpoints, and policy enforcement.

 The California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) are considered the most comprehensive consumer data privacy laws in the U.S., and a benchmark for other states.

 CCPA was enacted to enhance privacy rights of California residents by setting guidelines on how businesses should handle private consumer information.
 CPRA, also known as CCPA 2.0, builds on CCPA’s foundation and enhances consumer privacy protections, as well as the obligations for companies and organizations that process personal information.

 CCPA has been fully enforceable since July 2020.
 Businesses have until January 1, 2023 to become CPRA compliant.